CEI-lab/ece3400-2018/docs/lab1.md

 ### Pre-lab Assignment
 By the beginning of your lab session, your team must have created a GitHub account.
 We will use GitHub to share and save code (source control), and to manage your team website.
 To create a GitHub account go to github.com and request a private account via the educational discount (https://education.github.com/discount_requests/new).
-There is a document on BlackBoard with more details on GitHub.
 This [link](https://cei-lab.github.io/ece3400-2018/tutorials/) has helpful remarks on how to use GitHub, and how to build a website.

 In addition, you should have reviewed the Arduino Reference (http://arduino.cc/en/Reference/HomePage) page and made yourself familiar with its layout and some basic functions and syntax.
 Also, read up on how the Parallax Continuous Rotation Servo is used in a circuit: http://www.parallax.com/downloads/continuous-rotation-servo-documentation.